AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 ### Adding custom events and Profile attributes

-If you have additional information you wish to include in addition to the [standard event fields](#standard-events) used by Customer AI, a custom events option is provided during your [instance configuration](./user-guide/configure.md#custom-events).
+If you have information you wish to include in addition to the [standard event fields](#standard-events) used by Customer AI, a custom event and custom Profile attribute option is provided during your [instance configuration](./user-guide/configure.md#custom-events).

 If the dataset you selected includes custom events or profile attributes such as a hotel reservation or employee of X company defined in your schema, you can add them to your instance.
 These additional custom events and Profile attributes are used by Customer AI to improve the quality of your model and provide more accurate results.